What is Tarot? A Grounded Guide for Beginners

 How Tarot Works: The Mechanics of Readings

-Understanding how tarot works is essential for beginners who wish to explore this intriguing practice.
-Tarot readings involve several key steps that contribute to the overall experience and effectiveness of the session.
 The first stage is preparation, which requires the reader to get into a state of mind that is emotionally detached from the subject of the reading.
 In the case that you are the subject, one must be at ease and somewhat apathetic, as if you don't really care.
 I know!
 Not an easy thing to do, but a must first thing to do when dealing with tarot cards.

 Remember that the environment for intuitive psychic at work begins with you - the reader.